rocketlaunchr/electron.guide/content/go-desktop-application.md

 ## **Distribution [↑](#table-of-contents)**

-Finally, we will package (or literally, `make`) our app for distribution.
-We'll be using the [Electron Forge](https://www.npmjs.com/package/electron-forge) npm package for this, and it's actually very easy.
+Finally, we will package (or literally, `make`) our app for distribution using the [Electron Forge](https://www.npmjs.com/package/electron-forge) npm package.
+And it's actually very easy.
+Yeah. :)

 First, install Electron Forge globally: